 Policymakers should ensure that the national research agenda, especially projects involving human subjects, is carried out with the highest ethical and safety standards.
 Clinical trials should include diverse populations, including older subjects, where appropriate.

-In developing standards for the collection of data on race, ethnicity, and primary language, the federal government should consider whether and how such methods as geocoding and surname analysis may be used as well as when their use is contraindicated.
+In developing standards for collecting data on race, ethnicity, and primary language, the federal government should consider whether and how such methods as geocoding and surname analysis may be used.
+Standards should address when their use is contraindicated.